Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 {

-// Loop through the board on X and Y
+// Loop through each grid cell by X and Y coordinates

 for (int i = 0; i < 6; i++)